Aliases for FXYD1 Gene

 GeneCards Summary for FXYD1 Gene

 FXYD1 (FXYD Domain Containing Ion Transport Regulator 1) is a Protein Coding gene.
-Diseases associated with FXYD1 include spinal cord injury.
-Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include chloride channel activity.
-An important paralog of this gene is FXYD6-FXYD2.
+Diseases associated with FXYD1 include Periodic Limb Movement Disorder and Pneumoconiosis Due To Talc.
+Among its related pathways are Cardiac conduction and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and chloride channel activity.
+An important paralog of this gene is FXYD6.